vsrinivas/fuchsia/glossary.md

 - [The Fuchsia layer cake](development/source_code/layers.md)
 - [Source](https://fuchsia.googlesource.com/topaz/+/master)

-#### **User Shell**
+#### **Session Shell**

-The user-specific and replaceable set of software functionality that works in conjunction with devices to create an environment in which people can interact with modules.
+The replaceable set of software functionality that works in conjunction with devices to create an environment in which people can interact with mods, agents and suggestions.

 #### **VDSO**